kubeshop/botkube/README.md

 ### Deploy on any Kubernetes cluster

-You can deploy BotKube backend on any Kubernetes cluster, whether it is [K3d](https://k3d.io/v5.4.3/) or cloud managed Kubernetes or anything in between.
+You can deploy BotKube backend on any Kubernetes cluster.
+It doesn't matter whether it is [K3d](https://k3d.io), managed Kubernetes on a cloud provider, or bare-metal one.

 ## Licence